Mobility Action Plan

 Start: Summer 2022

 In 2022, the City initiated the process to rewrite the Master Plan and formulate a Mobility Action Plan.
-After several months in 2022 and 2023 of active public engagement, both the Master Plan and Mobility Action Plan have been drafted.
-The draft Mobility Action Plan was approved by the Mobility Action Plan Leadership Team on October 18, 2023.
-Both the Master Plan and Mobility Action Plan will be reviewed as one document.
+After several months in 2022 and 2023 of active public engagement, both the Master Plan and Mobility Action Plan After several months in 2022 and 2023 of active public engagement, both the Master Plan and Moblity Action Plan were approved in August 2024 by the Planning Commission.

 Learn more about the Master Plan Rewrite Process